 Recent scientific studies have suggested that emissions of certain gases, commonly referred to as "greenhouse gases" and including carbon dioxide and methane, may be contributing to warming of the earth's atmosphere.
 In response to such studies, the U.S. Congress is considering legislation to reduce emissions of greenhouse gases.
 President Obama has expressed support for legislation to restrict or regulate emissions of greenhouse gases.
 In addition, more than one-third of the states, either individually or through multi-state regional initiatives, already have begun implementing legal measures to reduce emissions of greenhouse gases, primarily through the planned development of emission inventories or regional greenhouse gas cap and trade programs.
-Depending on the particular program, we could be required to purchase and surrender allowances for greenhouse gas emissions resulting from our operations, or pay a tax on the greenhouse gas emissions resulting from our operations.
+Depending on the particular program, we could be required to purchase and surrender allowances for greenhouse gas emissions resulting from our operations, prepare an inventory of greenhouse gas emissions resulting from our operations.
 These requirements could increase our operational and compliance costs and result in reduced demand for the oil and natural gas we produce.

-Also, as a result of the United States Supreme Court's decision on April 2, 2007 in Massachusetts, et al. v.
-Environmental Protection Agency ("EPA"), the EPA may regulate greenhouse gas emissions from mobile sources such as cars and trucks even if Congress does not adopt new legislation specifically addressing emissions of greenhouse gases.
+Also, as a result of the United States Supreme Court's decision on April 2, 2007 inMassachusetts, et al. v.
+Environmental Protection Agency("EPA"), the EPA may regulate greenhouse gas emissions from mobile sources such as cars and trucks even if Congress does not adopt new legislation specifically addressing emissions of greenhouse gases.
 The Court's holding in Massachusetts that greenhouse gases including carbon dioxide fall under the federal CAA's definition of "air pollutant" may also result in future regulation of carbon dioxide and other greenhouse gas emissions from stationary sources.
 In July 2008, the EPA released an "Advance Notice of Proposed Rulemaking" regarding possible future regulation of greenhouse gas emissions under the CAA, in response to the Supreme Court's decision in Massachusetts.
 In the notice, the EPA evaluated the potential regulation of greenhouse gases under the CAA and other potential methods of regulating greenhouse gases.
-Although the notice did not propose any specific, new regulatory requirements for greenhouse gases, it indicates that federal regulation of greenhouse gas emissions could occur in the near future even if Congress does not adopt new legislation specifically addressing emissions of greenhouse gases.
+Although the notice did not propose any specific, new regulation specifically addressing emissions of greenhouse gases.
 Although it is not possible at this time to predict how legislation or new regulations that may be adopted to address greenhouse gas emissions would impact our business, any such new federal, regional or state restrictions on emissions of carbon dioxide or other greenhouse gases that may be imposed in areas in which we conduct business could result in increased compliance costs or additional operating restrictions, which could have a material adverse effect on our business and the demand for the oil and natural gas we produce.